Thakannon15/CTFs/README.md

 ## How to Navigate
   Browse through the repository to find specific services of interest.
 Each folder provides a comprehensive look at the vulnerabilities commonly associated with that service, alongside practical examples from CTF challenges and hardening techniques.

-## Contributing
-  Contributions to enhance and expand the repository are highly encouraged.
-We welcome additions of new service folders, updates to vulnerability lists, and improvements to CTF solutions and security strategies.
-Check our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to contribute.

 ## Usage and Disclaimer
   This repository is intended for educational purposes only.
 We emphasize the importance of ethical hacking and legal compliance in applying the skills and knowledge shared here.